martin-eden/lua_code_formatter/readme.txt

 Description

-  Formats any valid lua 5.3 code.
+  Formats any valid Lua 5.3 code.

-  Main advantage is that it wraps code lines to maintain readability.
-  Efforts are made to represent code in more easy to understand form, not the shortest one.
+  Lines with code are wrapped to fit inside given margins.

+  Installation script deploys three command-line scripts:

+    lua.reformat
+    lua.get_ast
+    lua.get_formatter_ast

+  Last two for that guys that love tinkering.

 Requirements

-  Sole requirement is lua v5.3.
+  Sole requirement is Lua v5.3.
 Earlier versions will not work.
-  (I've made a backport for lua v5.1.
-See "5.1" branch.)
+  (I've made a backport for Lua v5.1.
+See "5.1" branch.
+It is not affected by recent changes and probably will be dropped someday.)

 Installation